Eye Guess: Bonus round

 The first bonus round was played from January 3–14, 1966.
 The contestant was shown eight pairs of celebrities (a man and woman).
 Cullen would read a name, and the contestant would be required to locate that celebrity's spouse on the board.
 Each correct answer awarded the contestant $25, and a new car was awarded if the board was cleared.

 The second bonus round was used from January 17, 1966, to August 30, 1968.
 Behind seven of the numbers on the board were various prizes; behind the remaining number, a "Stop!" card.
 The contestant continued to call numbers and win prizes until finding the "Stop!" card.
 If the contestant revealed all seven prizes, the contestant won a new car, ostensibly hidden behind the "Eye Guess" logo.
 The contestant kept any prizes revealed prior to the end of the round.
 If the "Stop!" card was revealed on the first selection, the contestant was allowed to choose another number as a consolation prize.

-In one 1967 episode, the prize card for the car was placed behind the #7 slot by mistake instead of the Eye Guess slot.
+In one 1967 episode, the prize card for the car was placed behind the #7 slot by mistake instead of the "Eye Guess" slot.
 Unaware of this, the contestant called out number 7, revealing the prize card for the car.
-Instead of restarting the bonus round and editing the tape (which might have preserved the episode for posterity), the episode aired with this mistake and the contestant was awarded every prize on the board, including the car.
+Instead of restarting the bonus round and editing the tape, the episode aired with this mistake and the contestant was awarded every prize on the board, including the car.

-This bonus round was featured in all four editions of the show's home game.
+This bonus round is featured in all four editions of the show's home game.

 Initially, prizes consisted of cash up to $100 or merchandise.
 By November 10, 1967, all prizes became merchandise.
-At some point after November 10, 1967, a new prize called "Jack's Pot" (named after announcer Jack Clark) was introduced, consisting of a cash prize that was awarded only if it was revealed on the first selection.
+At some point after that date, a new prize called "Jack's Pot" (named after announcer Jack Clark) was introduced, consisting of a cash prize that was awarded only if it were revealed on the first selection.
 If this did not happen, its location was revealed right away.
 The value started at $100 and increased by $100 each day until won.

-The third bonus round was used for the entire final year of the show's run, from September 2, 1968, to September 26, 1969.
-Hidden behind spaces 1–3 and 6–8 were five "Go" cards and one "Stop!" sign (spaces 4 and 5 were not used in this format).
+The third bonus round, known as "The Risk Board", was used for the entire final year of the show's run, from September 2, 1968, to September 26, 1969.
+Hidden behind spaces 1–3 and 6–8 were five "Go" cards and one "Stop!" sign (spaces in the middle row were not used in this format).
 Prizes of increasing value were awarded after each "Go" card was found.
 The contestant could stop at any point but lost all the prizes accumulated if the "Stop!" card was revealed.
 If all five "Go" cards were revealed without finding the "Stop!" card, the contestant won a new car.